Olorin7/Fa18HW2/README.md

 - what code you have to implement.

 ## Step 0: Fetching the Assignment and Setup
 First, **startup your docker container**.
-To avoid redownloading the maven dependencies every time you start your container we will use do this a little differently than in HW1.
+To avoid redownloading the maven dependencies every time you start your container we will do this a little differently than in HW1.
 First, find the name of the docker container that you created most recently: `docker container ls --all -n 1` (adjust the n parameter if your most recent container is not from a cs186/environment image).
 Then run `docker start [container_name]`.
 To open bash in that container run: `docker exec -it [container_name] bash`.
 In the future, the only command you should need to run is the exec command.
 Your entire terminal should look something like this:

 ![Commands](dockerstart.PNG)